-I came to Australia in 2004 for better education and higher career prospects, thanking my hardworking father and the casino boom in Macau those years.
-By the time I graduated foundation year, I knew I wanted to study computing.
-And by chance UNSW has a double degree in Computer and Biomedical Engineering, so I determined to put my dream into reality.
-From that point on, everything fell into place.
-My life revolved around computing and programming.
+In 2004, I came to Australia to pursue better education and career opportunities, thanks to the hard work of my father and the casino boom in Macau.
+By the time I finished my foundation year, I knew that I wanted to study computing.
+I was excited to find that UNSW had a double degree in Computer and Biomedical Engineering, which allowed me to pursue my dream.
+During my time at university, everything revolved around computing and programming.

-It was a stressful decision and I spent almost all my saving and I had to take some freelance jobs along the way.
-Thank god, we finished the game and somehow gained the angel investment and publishing partnership.
-Ever since then, everything fell into place.
-The second game we made, No Humanity, only relay on organic downloads and acclimated 4 million downloads.
-Rainmaker – The Beautiful Flood, was featured by Apple multiple times and took the top 50 paid games.
-Projection – First Light, was selected to be one of the first 100 games launched with Apple Aracade.
-I believe creativity is always the key in products that keep Apple coming back to us.
+It was a risky decision, and I had to invest almost all of my savings and take on freelance work to make ends meet.
+Thankfully, we completed the game and secured angel investment and publishing partnerships.
+From that point on, everything started falling into place.
+Our second game, No Humanity, relied solely on organic downloads and accumulated over 5 million downloads.
+Rainmaker – The Beautiful Flood, was featured by Apple multiple times and was ranked in the top 50 paid games.
+Projection – First Light, was chosen as one of the first 100 games to be launched on Apple Arcade.
+I believe that our creativity has always been the key to our success and what keeps Apple coming back to us.

 Blockchain and Education

 In 2018, during the surge in popularity of crypto-currencies, we recognized the immense potential in the emerging industry of blockchain gaming.
 After several months of intensive learning and exploration, we successfully launched our own coin, a dApp prototype, and a standalone application.
 Our dApp was a simple yet engaging land-bidding game that allowed players to purchase and trade virtual lands with the chance to win big.
 Meanwhile, the standalone application was designed to be a comprehensive 3D asset creation platform, inspired by the immersive movie, Ready Player One.